-All manuscripts submitted for consideration as Original Research Papers, Review Articles or Viewpoint Articles should include: title page, abstract, keywords, main text, references and (if applicable) tables, and figure legends.
+All manuscripts submitted for consideration as Original Research Papers, Review Articles or Viewpoint Articles should include: a title page, a structured abstract, keywords, main text, references and (if applicable) tables, and figure legends.

 Title Page: The title page should include: a descriptive title for the article; the names (first name, initials of middle name(s), surnames), qualifications and affiliations of all authors; the full postal address, fax and telephone number and email address of the author to whom correspondence should be addressed; statements about sources of funding and conflicts of interest; and acknowledgements.

 Abstract: The abstract should be on a separate page and should not exceed 250 words.
 The abstract should be structured.
 Suggested headings for abstracts of primary research are: background or context; objective; design; setting and participants; intervention or main variables studied; main outcome measures; results; discussion and conclusions.
 Suggested headings for systematic reviews are: background or context; objective; search strategy; inclusion criteria; data extraction and synthesis; main results; discussion and conclusions.

 Optimizing Your Abstract for Search Engines